December 2017 Update + 2018 perspectives| Updated: |

 Happy new year to you all!

 In terms of spending, I have been able to keep it very low.
-I have been three weeks in the army, so I haven’t been going out a lot and haven’t needed a lot of food since I’ve been fed for free (at least one advantage to the army).
-I bought a few gifts and new gaming headset for my computer, nothing really fancy.
+I have been three weeks in the army, so I have not been going out a lot and have not needed a lot of food since I have been fed for free (at least one advantage to the army).
+I bought a few gifts and a new gaming headset for my computer.
+But nothing really fancy.

 Here is an overview of my spending:

 - Transportation: 1373.60 CHF – well above average (insurances and parking)

 - Food: 162.65 CHF – well below average

 - Apartment: 1783.05 CHF – well above average (power and caution)